lab11/summon/README.md

 Creating Interactive User Interfaces
 ------------------------------------

-In addition to opening regular websites, Summon can open app-like web UIs that use [Apache Cordova](https://cordova.apache.org/) framework plugins.
-These UIs are still developed using standard web tools, but they are able to interact directly over Bluetooth and perform native application functions through provided Javascript APIs.
-Once the UI is hosted online, a peripheral can advertise a link to it, as with an ordinary website.
-All standard Cordova plugins are supported, as well as [cordova-plugin-ble-central](https://github.com/don/cordova-plugin-ble-central).
+In addition to opening regular websites, Summon can open app-like web UIs that can make use of native smartphone features.
+These UIs are still developed using standard web tools, but they are able to do things like interact directly over Bluetooth and perform native application functions with provided Javascript APIs.
+Once the UI is hosted online or served locally from the device, the peripheral can advertise a link to it, as with an ordinary website.

+Further details are in the [User Interfaces README](user-interfaces/README.md).
-Example implementations of apps can be found in [`user-interfaces/examples/`](user-interfaces/examples).
+Example implementations of UIs can be found in [`user-interfaces/examples/`](user-interfaces/examples).